Does GPS SmartPhone Use data

 GPS receiver is a hardware which is normally available in most smartphones these days.
 This receiver can fetch the location data from satellite FREE of cost.

-But this data is in raw form and you need an application (like Google maps) which can actually process this data for you and show you the directions on a map.
+But this data is in raw form and you need an app like Google maps, which can actually process this data for you and show you the directions on your mobile screen using a map.

 Remember, GPS receiver does not help you with maps on its own.
 A map generally contains all the places embedded in it along with latitude and longitude information.

-Most companies today sell this portion along with their application to show the navigation user screens.
+Most companies today sell the maps along with their application to show the navigation user screens.

 Once you download and install the maps and the application, you don’t need an internet connection on mobile i.e. no data charges would apply at the time of searching for locations while travelling.